-6 To the extent that policy rate changes are accompanied by other policy moves (such as changes in reserve requirements), the estimated pass-though would reflect the combined effects of all simultaneous policy changes.
+&lt;sup>7 To the extent that policy rate changes are accompanied by other policy moves (such as changes in reserve requirements), the estimated pass-though would reflect the combined effects of all simultaneous policy changes.
 This also applies to the estimates of pass-through from policy rates to private sector credit (see next paragraph).
-Pass-through rates could not be estimated for Tonga (no policy rate) and Solomon Islands (no change in the policy rate over time).
+For Tonga, the repo rate was used as a proxy for the policy rate.
+Pass-through rates could not be estimated for Solomon Islands because there are no changes in the policy rate over time.

-7 The results for Fiji here seem to be consistent with the findings of Jayaraman and Choong (2009) that the most effective channel of monetary policy transmission is money supply.
+&lt;sup>8 The results for Fiji here seem to be consistent with the findings of Jayaraman and Choong (2009) that the most effective channel of monetary policy transmission is money supply.
 The low interest rate pass-through found here is also consistent with findings for developing countries in other regions.
 Dabla-Norris and Floerkemeier (2006), for instance, show that the interest channel of monetary policy transmission in Armenia is weak.

-8 Given that short-term money market rates are probably more indicative of the monetary policy stance in PICs, it would have been useful to estimate their pass-through to lending rates and credit growth.
+&lt;sup>9 Given that short-term money market rates are probably more indicative of the monetary policy stance in PICs, it would have been useful to estimate their pass-through to bank lending rates and credit growth.
 However, data limitations precluded such estimation.

-increasing credit.
-One possible reason that credit is generally more responsive than lending rates is that banks target risk-adjusted returns on their lending.
-For example, when funding costs are reduced as a result of policy easing, banks may be more willing to extend credit to customers with higher credit risk without lowering interest rates.9
+lending.
+For example, when funding costs are reduced as a result of policy easing, banks may be more willing to extend credit to customers with higher credit risk without lowering interest rates.

-13. Monetary policy transmission appears to have been even weaker during the global crisis than these long-term responses would suggest.
+Monetary policy transmission appears to have been even weaker during the global crisis than these long-term responses would suggest.
 Not only has the interest rate pass-through been generally low, but the response of private sector credit appears to have deviated from its long-run behavior.
 As shown in Figure 6, despite the easing of the policy stance the growth of private sector credit has slowed sharply in the wake of the global financial crisis-in the case of Solomon Islands and Tonga, growth turned negative in 2009.
 The slow credit growth has also been reflected in the rising levels of excess reserves held by commercial banks and their falling loan-to-deposit ratios in some countries.
 Nevertheless, the rising level of excess reserves and loan-to-deposit ratios do indicate that monetary policy in PICs has achieved an important objective-ensuring sufficient liquidity when economic activity is weak.